On-Route-En-Route | Commonly Confused Words

 etymology

-• En route is a borrowed phrase from French meaning on the way and is often used in more formal writing or speech.
+• En route is a term borrowed from French that also means on the way but is often used to indicate being in the process of traveling.

 © 2025 Lithium Lab Pte Ltd